Kebun Baru Single Member Constituency

-The Kebun Baru Single Member Constituency (Note: Kawasan Undi Perseorangan Kebun Baru; 哥本峇鲁单选区; கெபுன் பாரு தனித்தொகுதி) is a single-member constituency (SMC) in north-eastern Singapore.
-It is managed by Ang Mo Kio Town Council.
-The current Member of Parliament (MP) for the constituency is Henry Kwek from the governing People's Action Party (PAP).
+The Kebun Baru Single Member Constituency (Note: Kawasan Undi Perseorangan Kebun Baru; 哥本峇鲁单选区; கெபுன் பாரு தனித்தொகுதி) is a single-member constituency (SMC) situated north-eastern Singapore.
+Recreated in 2020 after having been merged in 1991, it is managed by Ang Mo Kio Town Council (AMKTC).
+The current Member of Parliament (MP) for the constituency is Henry Kwek from the People's Action Party (PAP).

+The constituency had previously existed as Kebun Baru Constituency from 1980 to 1988, before being renamed Bukit Panjang Single Member Constituency from 1988 to 1991.
+In 1991, it was merged into Ang Mo Kio Group Representation Constituency (GRC) in the 1991 general election.

 History

-Creation and first existence (1980–1991)

-Kebun Baru Constituency was carved from Ang Mo Kio Constituency (Note: Abolished in 1991 as Ang Mo Kio SMC.) prior to the 1980 general election.
-It was represented by Lim Boon Heng from the PAP throughout its first continuous period (11 years) of existence.

-At the 1988 general election, following the introduction of group representation constituencies (GRCs), the constituency was renamed Kebun Baru Single Member Constituency, in line with the new designation for constituencies with one MP.

-Kebun Baru SMC was abolished and merged into the newly established Ang Mo Kio GRC prior to the 1991 general election.

-Second existence (since 2020)
+Kebun Baru Constituency was established for the 1980 general election and was renamed Kebun Baru SMC in 1988.
+It was then abolished in 1991.
+From 1991 to 2020, Kebun Baru SMC did not exist.

 Kebun Baru SMC was reformed prior to the 2020 general election.
 It was carved out of Nee Soon GRC, which it had belonged to as a division since 2015.
 Henry Kwek, the incumbent MP for the division, defeated Kumaran Pillai from the Progress Singapore Party (PSP) in the SMC with 62.92% of the vote.

 In the 2025 general election, Kwek stood for reelection in Kebun Baru SMC.
 He defeated PSP candidate Tony Tan with an improved 68.5% of the vote.